vmkainga/-Recurrent-Neural-Networks-with-Python/README.md

 You have been tasked to create a model that will be used to predict Tesla stock prices in 2017 using data from 2012-2016.

-You can use the following Guiding Template [Link].
 Dataset
 The provided dataset contains 5 years of Tesla stock prices.
 (2012-2017)